Water supply and sanitation in Indonesia: Domestic waste

-According to Water Environment Partnership in Asia (WEPA), only 42.8 percent from 51,372,661 houses in Indonesia have domestic waste treatment.
+According to Water Environment Partnership in Asia (WEPA), only 42.8% from 51,372,661 houses in Indonesia have domestic waste treatment.
 More than half of households dispose their domestic waste directly to the river body.
 Data from the World Bank shows that in 2008, only 52% of Indonesian population has an adequate access to excreta disposal facilities.
 Such facilities are important as they can help to minimize human, animal, and insect contact with excreta, thereby increasing the hygiene level and enhancing the living conditions for the slum-dwellers.
 Without proper construction and maintenance of these facilities, domestic wastes are disposed ineffectively and increases the rate of water resources degradation.

 Industrial waste

-Industrial activities wastes such as small-scale industries, agriculture, textile, pulp and paper, petrochemical, mini ng and oil and gas also contribute to the degradation of water quality in Indonesia.
+Industrial activities wastes such as small-scale industries, agriculture, textile, pulp and paper, petrochemical, mining and oil and gas also contribute to the degradation of water quality in Indonesia.
 Water quality in locations near to the mining areas is potentially contaminated by heavy metal such as mercury (Hg).
 According to WEPA, some level of mercury (Hg) concentration has been detected at 9 out of 16 sampling points and the highest level of dissolved mercury in one of the area reach 2.78 ug/L.

 Therefore, the result of water quality monitoring in 30 rivers in Indonesia indicates that most of river water qualities do not end up meeting water criteria class 1, i.e. water that can be used for standard water, drinking water, and or other usage that requires the same water quality with such usage, due to pollution by domestic and industrial wastes (drinking water raw based on Government Regulation Number 82, 2001, Water Quality Management and Wastewater Controlling).

 Access

 Data on access to water and sanitation in Indonesia varies depending on the source consulted and the definition of access.
 In 2020, access to an improved water source stood at 92% and access to improved sanitation at 86% in 2020.

-Indonesia has one of the lowest sewerage coverage levels in Asia with only 2 percent access in urban areas.
+Indonesia has one of the lowest sewerage coverage levels in Asia with only 2% access in urban areas.
 Most excreta and wastewater are discharged untreated or semi-treated into local drains or water bodies, causing massive environmental pollution.
 Dense housing, severe seasonal flooding and the choking of drains with uncollected solid waste exacerbate the problem.
 According to the World Bank, urban sanitation is the least well addressed of major policy issues in Indonesia.
 In rural areas, access to improved sanitation has increased from 23% in 2000 to 80% in 2020.
 In 2020, 6.1% use shared latrines, 1.4% use unsanitary open pits, and 6.1% defecate in fields, beaches and water bodies.